Getting Treatment in Texas

 Number of Beds: 546 beds

-Number of Physicians: 6
+Number of Physicians: 5

 Texas Doctors Who Treat Mesothelioma

-Choosing the right cancer treatment center is the first step in finding mesothelioma care, but you also have to find the right doctor.
+Choosing the right cancer treatment center is the first step in finding mesothelioma care, but you must also find the right doctor.
 Choosing the right doctor is an important part of your mesothelioma journey.
 There is no shortage of competent physicians, but you must find someone who is a mesothelioma specialist and a good fit for you.

 Things to consider when choosing a mesothelioma doctor in Texas include: